 RVCA serves all families, regardless of religion, beliefs, or background.

 We also take the approach of teaching the students to make the right choices on their own rather than telling them or pressuring them to act a certain way.
-This learned skill will help them in their adult life to make better decisions and own their own choices.
+This learned skill will help them in their adult life to make better decisions and take ownership of their own choices.

 Is a Residential Boarding School Right for Your Child?

 Sometimes it is necessary to place your child or teen into a residential school.
 This is an important step to consider as you want to set your child up for success.
-It is best to intervene in your child’s life sooner rather than wait and risk your child doing something irreversible.
+It is best to intervene in your child’s life sooner rather than wait and risk something irreversible happening.

-Many times it is just too difficult for a teen to redirect themselves when they are in the same environment that caused them to struggle.
+Many times it is just too difficult for a teen to redirect themselves when they are in the same environment, dealing with the same negative influences that are causing them to struggle.

-If they are not doing well in school or having behavioral problems, weight issues, social media addiction, drug or alcohol abuse, it is important to evaluate how severe their situation is and whether or not being at home can work.
+If they are not doing well in school or having behavioral problems, weight issues, over use of social media, or use of inappropriate substances, it is important to evaluate how severe their situation is and whether or not being at home can work.

 Our purpose is to help you find the best option for you and your family.
 If we cannot help you directly, we will do our best to find you the best possible solution.